-Another important dynamic element in ADAM is ARIMA model (developed originally by Box and Jenkins 1976).
-ARIMA stands for “AutoRegressive Integrated Moving Average”, although the name does not tell much on its own and needs additional explanation, which will be provided in the next sections.
+Another important dynamic element in ADAM is the ARIMA model (developed originally by Box and Jenkins, 1976).
+ARIMA stands for “AutoRegressive Integrated Moving Average”, although the name does not tell much on its own and needs additional explanation, which will be provided in this chapter.